 In-person | Executive Education

-Learners have the opportunity to attend this program as a two-day seminar, with a built-in networking reception.
+Learners have the opportunity to attend this program as a two-day program, with a built-in networking reception.
 Expect to emerge with relevant connections, critical career skills, and new ways of thinking.
-The cost of the program includes continental breakfast and lunch, provided daily.
+The cost of the course includes continental breakfast and lunch, provided daily.
 Parking will be validated for all participants.

 McCord Hall, Tempe campus